Code-Institute-Submissions/Voiceover-Artist/TESTING.md

  *Contact-me page*
 * Change the screen sizesback and forth see if the input box layout changes and stack on top of each other.
 * Click the send button to see if an error message asking for required fields appears
+* I tried to imput an invalid email address and the form refused to submit and gave me an error message telling me what to do.

 ##### **Part-3** Further testing